victorkohler/pwf/docs/quickstart.rst

         return 'Hello World'

-First we imported the App() object from pwd.app and created a new instance of it named "app".
-This app object is what we use to interact with PWD.

-After that we used the @app.route() decorator and passed it a route to use (in this case just '/' for the root path).
-The function we decorated, called "index" in this example will be responsible for whatever we want to do with the request before we return a response to the server.
-In this case the only thing it does is to return the string 'Hello World'.
+First we import the App() object from pwf.app and create a new instance of it named "app".
+After that we use the @app.route() decorator and pass it a route to use (in this case just '/' for the root path).
+The function we decorate, called "index" is responsible for generating the data we want to return back to the user, in this case the string 'Hello World'.

 Basic Routing